 - Manufactured in North Carolina USA

-- Suitable for machine washing in warm water, gentle cycle and tumble drying on low heat.
+- Machine washing in warm water, gentle cycle, and tumble drying on low heat

-A soft yarn with a great choice of solids and multi colors.
+A cuddly yarn with great solids and multi-colors.
 It’s machine washable and safe to place in a tumble dryer.
-The solids are 7oz and multi are 5oz balls.
+The solids are 7oz, and the multi is 5oz balls.

 - Some users found the yarn had knots